(What they will probably never learn inside the classroom!)

 Sport teaches us to take Risks.

-You soon realize on the sports field that you will achieve little without say going down the wicket while batting in cricket to play the lofted shot, the move to the net to play the volley in tennis, and without the drop shot in badminton.
+You soon realize on the sports field that you will achieve little without say going down the wicket while batting in cricket to play the lofted shot, laying down a bunt with your easton bats, the move to the net to play the volley in tennis, and without the drop shot in badminton.
 You will not achieve this without risks, without the risk of getting stumped, being passed down the line or hitting the tape.
 Children who play sport learn this a lot earlier than hearing these things in a management schools theory class!

 Sport teaches us to take decisions.

 To take good decisions is to take timely decisions and to take timely decisions, often means taking decisions without all the information and often relying on intuition.
 Sport teaches us what intuition really is.
 When Tendulkar decides to play a shot, he has a split second to decide whether to play a forward defensive shot, or pull the ball over square leg.
 He doesn’t always know how the pitch is playing and has to guess the bowlers intent.
 There is a hustle in sport that could be part of the big decisions of life!